 Disqualification Appeals.
 A student who is subject to disqualification, or who has been disqualified, may submit an appeal within 30 days for reconsideration for cause to the Administrative Committee of the Graduate Council.
 Such appeals will be considered only if based upon appropriate cause such as (a) procedural error, (b) judgments based upon non-academic criteria, (c) verifiable evidence of personal bias, or (d) specific mitigating circumstances contributing to the student's performance.
-Questions of academic judgment or evaluation will not be considered as an appropriate basis for submission or consideration of a student's appeal of disqualification.
+Questions of academic judgment or evaluation will not be considered as an appropriate basis for submission or con-sideration of a student's appeal of disqualification.
 The Administrative Committee will make a recommendation to the Dean of Graduate Studies as to the disposition of the case.
 The Dean will review the appeal and a final decision rendered within 60 days.
-For a full explanation of disqualification, see the policy Disqualification and Appeal (GS2005-01) at http://gradstudies.ucdavis.edu/files/current-students/disqual-appeal.pdf.
+For a full explanation of disqualification, see the policy Disqualification and Appeal (GS2005-01) at https://gradstudies.sf.ucdavis.edu/disqualification.